 Crafts and Activities

-We also appreciate clever crafts, recipes, games, and puzzles; however, please submit only activities that a reader would be able to perform on his/her own, with minimal parental assistance.
+We also appreciate clever crafts, recipes, games, and puzzles; however, please submit only activities that a reader would be able to perform with minimal parental assistance.

 - We only accept online submissions, and the Submittable page you're currently on is the only place we accept them.
 We do not accept hard-copy submissions or email submissions.
 Submittable accepts international submissions.